cp-algorithms/cp-algorithms/src/graph/all-pair-shortest-path.md

 Suppose now that we are on k<sup>th</sup> phase, and we want to compute the matrix d[][] so that it meets the requirements of having (k + 1)<sup>th</sup> phase.
 We fix some vertices i and j .
 Then there are two fundamentally different cases:

-* The shortest way from the vertex i to the vertex j which is allowed to pass through the internal vertices in the set ${1, 2, ....., k}$, coincides with the shortest path, which is allowed to pass through the internal vertices in the set ${1, 2, ....., k-1}$.
+* The shortest way from the vertex i to the vertex j which is allowed to pass through the internal vertices in the set {1, 2, ....., k}, coincides with the shortest path, which is allowed to pass through the internal vertices in the set {1, 2, ....., k-1}.

 	In this case, the d[i][j] will not change during the transition from k on th (k + 1)<sup>th</sup> phase.